NVcoder24/sqlite3-console-blog/README.md

 # sqlite3-console-blog
-A console blog wrote on python3 using sqlite3 and sql
+A console blog wrote on python3 using sqlite3 and sql<br>
+It is just example of work with sqlite3 on python